halvardssm/morstad.eu/public/content/posts/tech_interviews.md

 As always when interviewing, don't forget that the candidate is evaluating you as much as you are evaluating them.
 Some might think that their company is the best one there is, and that anyone should want to work there.
 This however is a very big and inaccurate assumption, and is already the wrong mindset going into an interview.

-The purpose of an interview is to mutually figure out if you can accept each other in the workplace, and if either part does not pass the vibe-check, this is probably for the best on both ends.
+The purpose of an interview is to mutually figure out if the workplace and the candidate is a fit, and if either side fulfills expectations.

-Start the interview by greeting the candidate and introduce yourself with your preferred pronouns, and ask then for their preferred name and ask if they would mind sharing their pronouns.
+Start the interview by greeting the candidate and introduce yourself, and ask then for their introduction and how they would like to be called.
 The next step is to introduce any fellow interviewees and the company.

-After introductions are completed, it's generally good with an ice-breaker to relax the situation as candidates are generally nervous coming in.
-A good ice breaker would be something completely unrelated to the position, and is preferred to be something unexpected like: "If you could turn into a frog, which type of frog would you prefer?" or "What is the best stage of an avocados ripeness and why?".
+After introductions are completed, it's generally good with an ice-breaker to relax the situation, as candidates are generally nervous coming in.
+A good ice breaker would be something completely unrelated to the position, and is preferred to be something unexpected like: "If you could turn into a frog, which type of frog would you prefer?" or "What do you think is the best stage of an avocados ripeness and why?".
 Spend a minute or so to get to know the candidate, and to have them relax, before you hit them with the actual interview.

 ### Conducting the interview

-When starting the technical part of the interview, I always like to tell the candidate that they can ask me any question at any point during the interview, and that it is better to ask when they are stuck or do not know anything.
+When starting the technical part of the interview, I always like to tell the candidate that they can ask any question at any point during the interview, and that it is better to ask when they are stuck or do not know something.
 I also tell them that this part will simulate how it is to be working together, and therefore they are allowed to look things up using search or whatever is their favorite AI.

 > Note that it never hurts to give them guidance, share things, or teach them as you are conducting the interview.
 This will also reflect back on you to show that you are someone who can help them grow as well.